pypa/manylinux/README.rst

 | ``manylinux1``    | pip >= 8.1.0                     |
 +-------------------+----------------------------------+

-The manylinux2014 tags allow projects to distribute wheels that are automatically installed (and work!) on the vast majority of desktop and server Linux distributions.
+The various manylinux tags allow projects to distribute wheels that are automatically installed (and work!) on the vast majority of desktop and server Linux distributions.